Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Duality of Spinor Quintom Universes

 \section{Duality of Spinor Quintom Universes}

+In this section, we investigate the possible connections among different Spinor Quintom models and realize more Quintom DE models by the aid of the cosmic duality.
+The cosmic duality has been investigated by many work.
+The authors of Ref.\cite{Chimento:2002gb, Aguirregabiria:2003uh,Aguirregabiria:2004te} have considered a possible transformation with the Hubble parameter and studied the relevant issues with the cosmic duality\cite{Veneziano:1991ek, Lidsey:1999mc}.
+Specifically, Ref.\cite{Chimento:2003qy} has shown a connection between a quintessence cosmology and a contracting phantom cosmology.
+Later on, this duality has been generalized into studies with more complicated DE models\cite{Dabrowski:2003jm, Chimento:2005xa, Chimento4, Chimento:2006gk}.
+Moveover, The form invariance transformations are used to constructed phantom cosmology and extended to the fermion fields \cite{Chimento:2007fx}.
+Motivated by these work, we investigate the cosmic duality in the Spinor Quintom scenario under the transformation performed in Ref. \cite{Chimento:2002gb, Aguirregabiria:2003uh, Aguirregabiria:2004te}.

-To begin with the discussion, we consider a universe filled with Quintom dark energy in spinor field\cite{ArmendarizPicon:2003qk,Vakili:2005ya,Ribas:2005vr}, neglecting the contributions of the components of matter and radiation.
-And we deal with the homogeneous and isotropic Friedmann-Robertson-Walker (FRW) space-time, assuming the space-time metric as
+We consider a universe filled with Quintom DE perfect fluid in spinor field \cite{ArmendarizPicon:2003qk, Vakili:2005ya, Ribas:2005vr}, neglecting the contributions to the components of matter and radiation.
+We deal with the homogeneous and isotropic FRW space-time, and assume the space-time metric as,